Doomsday (DC Comics): Rematch: Hunter/Prey

 After passing through a wormhole, Doomsday's asteroid was found by a deep-space scavenger ship en route to Apokolips.
-Doomsday was fully rested and, after slaughtering the crew of the salvage ship, found himself landing on Apokolips.
+Doomsday was fully rested and, after killing the crew of the salvage ship, found himself landing on Apokolips.
 This was to be the setup for a final showdown between Doomsday and Superman, who had been uneasy about the possibility of Doomsday's resurrection.
 With the help of his Justice League contacts, Superman procured a Mother Box after Darkseid's servant DeSaad contacted Earth about a problem on Apokolips.

-Unknown to Superman, Doomsday had faced and beaten Darkseid in single combat despite being empowered by the Omega Force, even after withstanding the full effect of Darkseid's beams and was laying waste to Apokolips.
+Unbeknownst to Superman, Doomsday had faced and beaten Darkseid in single combat despite being empowered by the Omega Force, even after withstanding the full effect of Darkseid's beams, and was laying waste to Apokolips.
 Before Superman could deal with Doomsday, DeSaad opened a Boom Tube to Calaton – the first world where Doomsday was successfully defeated – and sent Doomsday through to what he believed was his defeat at the hands of the Radiant.
 Doomsday was able to adapt, however, and overcome any opponent because of the process by which he was created, so, although the Radiant had defeated him once, he would not be able to defeat him again.
 Likewise, even though Superman had killed Doomsday once before, he was unable to do so again.
 Superman, while knowing this – having learned Doomsday's history from Waverider – was obsessed with stopping Doomsday and followed him to Calaton.
 He fought Doomsday again with the help of the Mother Box, but, despite it providing him with extra weapons such as an ultrasonic gun and an energy sword, Superman met with defeat as Doomsday's evolution rendered him immune to Superman's attacks, such as his auditory channels being sealed by new bone growths or his knuckle-bones being able to shoot out of his body to 'pin' Superman in the air.
 Eventually, with his left arm having suffered a compound fracture and most of his weapons lost, Superman was forced to use one of Waverider's time travel devices to leave Doomsday stranded at the End of Time, where Doomsday met the one force he could not overcome: entropy.
 Upon returning Superman to the present, the Mother Box healed Superman's injuries and then "died".
-On Apokolips, Darkseid, despite being beaten to near-death by Doomsday, became fascinated with him after witnessing his abilities first-hand and learning his origin from Waverider.
+On Apokolips, Darkseid, despite being beaten to the brink of death by Doomsday, became fascinated by him after witnessing his abilities firsthand and learning his origin from Waverider.